microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 > Note`<slotName>` is pure slot name, not the name with webapp name as prefix in the portal.

+If you specify an existing deployment slot to do the deploy, `<configurationSource>` will be ignored even it's configured.

+Or, if you want to do the deployment slot create and deploy at the same time, you could specify configuration source as you like.

 `<configurationSource>` could be set to **New** to create a brand new slot without any configuration, or set to **Parent** to create a slot and copy the configuration from parent webapp.
 Besides, you could set it another existing deployment slot name to copy configuration from during creation.